-In 2008, snag management will focus on units at the Lake Chaplain Tract where 10 years has elapsed since initial snag creation began.
-These units will be re-inventoried and each created snag will be revisited to verify its status.
+In 2009, snag management will focus on units at the Lake Chaplain Tract where 10 years has elapsed since initial snag creation began.
+These units will be re-inventoried and created snags will be revisited to verify their status and characterize use by wildlife.
 Any deficiencies in snag quotas will be remedied at that time.
-Also, stands along the South Shore Road at Spada Lake will be inventoried, with creation to follow.
+Also, stands along both the South and North Shores at Spada Lake will be inventoried, with creation to follow.